 If the SSS member is single he/she can choose both her mother and father as secondary beneficiaries.
 Provided the parents need support from the sss member.
 The member needs to create an affidavit of support document.

 Designated beneficiaries are any other person designated by the member as stated on their records with SSS.
-You can see your list of beneficiaries in the SSS E-1 form and E-4 form.
+You can see your list of beneficiaries in your various SSS forms.

 When the members are single, have no legal spouse, no children and their parents are deceased.
 They can also designate nephew, niece, uncle, or auntie as beneficiaries.

 It is preferable that members designate beneficiaries who are blood-related to them so their relatives will enjoy the fruits of their monthly contributions in SSS.